 - Enroll in a Medicare Supplement with equal or lesser benefits

 - Change to another carrier

 See your state above to see what your state allows you to do.
-Remember, the birthday rule is a state-specific rule that allows you to change Medigap plans without medical underwriting.
-But even if you don’t reside in a state with the birthday rule, Medicare has information on when you’re allowed to purchase additional insurance.
+Remember, the birthday rule is state-specific, allowing you to change Medigap plans without medical underwriting.
+But even if you don’t reside in a state with the birthday rule, Medicare has information on when you can purchase additional insurance.